JohanSchott/Pade_approximants/README.md

 0          # Impose spectral symmetry.
 0: no, 1: even, 2: odd

 .false.    # Shift real part on Matsubara axis before continuation starts to remove Re[f(z_inf)]

-.false.    # Which inversion routines to use: .false.: lapack, .true.: mpack c++.

-- Parallelize with MPI.
-Maybe not needed, fast enough...

 ### Notes
 - Comparing ZGELSD with ZGELS (using double precision), the spectra shows more features using ZGELS.